72gm/weather-widget/README.md

 A demo is available at http://weather-widget.azurewebsites.net/

 Local installation

-(1) Create a project folder and open it up in your IDE.
-Install Angular CLI via NPM if not already installed
+(1) Open it up in your IDE.
+Install Angular CLI via NPM

     npm install -g @angular/cli
+    ng new PROJECT_NAME
+    cd PROJECT_NAME

- (2) Copy the weather-widget package.json file into the one created by Angular CLI.
+ (2) Copy the weather-widget package.json file above into the one created by Angular CLI.
 This will add required dependencies

+ (4) Delete the src folder created by the ng new command.
+Download and copy weather-widget src folder above to replace this.

  (3) Run npm install

- (4) Copy weather-widget src folder to the root of your new project

  (5) Run ng serve to run the app locally on http://localhost:4200/